-INTRA-OPERATIVE PTH TESTING
+INTRA-OPERATIVE PARATHYROID HORMONE (PTH) TESTING

 Our philosophy at the CENTER for Advanced Parathyroid Surgery is to be as thorough and comprehensive as possible.
 Traditionally, parathyroid surgery was always plagued by not having reliable results because it depended on: